Do You Feel Like You Just Haven’t Been Yourself Lately?

 Persistent feelings of emptiness and hopelessness

-Low energy along with changes in your sleep and appetite
+Low energy, along with changes in your sleep and appetite

 Difficulty concentrating or enjoying things that used to bring you joy

-Depression Is So Much More Than Just Sadness
+Depression Is More Than Just Sadness

 For some people, depression might look like:

-Feeling constantly tired, even after resting
+Feeling constantly tired, even after rest

 Withdrawing from friends and family